 Tiotropium (Spiriva Respimat®) is a medication used to treat respiratory conditions.
 The purpose of this study is to investigate the protective effects of tiotropium on the response to allergen exposure in individuals with mild allergic asthma.

-For more information about this study, including study design, eligibility criteria, procedures, and time commitment, please review the participant information and consent form linked below.
+For more information about this study, including study design, eligibility criteria, procedures, and time commitment, please review the participant information and consent form link below.

 To participate in this study, email investigator Dr. Beth Davis with your interest at firstname.lastname@example.org or call 306 844 1444.